United Arab Emirates dirham: Coins

-In 1973, coins were introduced in denominations of 1, 5, 10, 25, and 50 fils and 1 dirham.
-The 1, 5, and 10 fils are struck in bronze, with the higher denominations in cupro-nickel.
+In 1973, coins were introduced in denominations of 1, 5, 10, 25, and 50 fils, as well as 1 dirham.
+The 1, 5, and 10 fils are struck in bronze, while the higher denominations were made in cupro-nickel.
 The fils coins were the same size and composition as the corresponding Qatar and Dubai dirham coins.
-In 1995, the 5 fils, 10 fils, 50 fils, and 1 dirham coins were reduced in size, with the new 50 fils being curve-equilateral-heptagonal shaped.
+In 1995, the five fils, 10 fils, 50 fils, and 1 dirham coins were reduced in size, with the new 50 fils being curve-equilateral-heptagonal shaped.

-The value and numbers on the coins are written in Eastern Arabic numerals and the text is in Arabic.
-The 1, 5 and 10 fils coins are rarely used in everyday life, so all amounts are rounded up or down to the nearest multiples of 25 fils.
-The 1 fils coin is a rarity and does not circulate significantly.
-In making a change there is a risk of confusing the old 50 fils coin for the modern 1 dirham coin because the coins are almost the same size.
+The value and numbers on the coins are written in Eastern Arabic numerals, and the text is in Arabic.
+Although the 1, 5, and 10 fils coins are rarely used in everyday life, the Central Bank of the UAE continues to produce them.
+However, these coins are primarily minted for collectors and commemorative purposes rather than for mass circulation.
+So all amounts are rounded up or down to the nearest multiples of 25 fils.
+The one-fils coin is a rarity and does not circulate significantly.
+When making a change, there is a risk of confusing the old 50-fils coin with the modern 1-dirham coin because the coins are almost the same size.

-Since 1976 the Currency Board of the United Arab Emirates has minted several commemorative coins celebrating different events and rulers of the United Arab Emirates.
+Since 1976, the Currency Board of the United Arab Emirates has minted several commemorative coins celebrating different events and rulers of the United Arab Emirates.
 For details, see Commemorative coins of the United Arab Emirates dirham.

 Issues with fraud

-By August 2006 it became publicly known that the Philippine one peso coin is the same size as one dirham.
-As 1 peso is only worth 8 fils, this has led to vending machine fraud in the UAE.

-Pakistan's 5 rupee coin, the Omani 50 Baisa coin and the Moroccan 1 dirham are also the same sizes as the Emirati one dirham coin.
-Although 1mm thinner, one dirham coins have also been found in ten cent coin rolls in Australia.
-A falcon watermark is present on all dirham notes to prevent fraud.
+By August 2006, it became publicly known that the Philippine one-peso coin is the same size as one dirham.
+As 1 peso is only worth eight fils, this has led to vending machine fraud in the UAE.
+Pakistan's 5-rupee coin, the Omani 50-baisa coin, and the Moroccan 1 dirham are also the exact size as the Emirati one dirham coin.
+Although 1 mm thinner, a one dirham coin has also been found in ten-cent coin rolls in Australia.